dipth/cpsms/README.md

 # Testing

-To run the tests you need to set your cpsms.dk credentials and a valid mobile number as environment variables.
+To create new tests or edit existing you need to set your cpsms.dk credentials and a valid mobile number as environment variables.

 More specifically you need to set these three environment variables with their respective values: